Apply to MC

 The number of students admitted to the nursing major is determined by the administration of the School of Nursing, and may vary depending on the number of qualified applicants and School of Nursing resources.

-The requirements for admission to the Mississippi College School of Nursing are:
+The requirements for admission to the traditional track of Mississippi College School of Nursing are:

 |Mississippi College Core Courses||Hours||Prerequisites||Hours|